-Vendors must obtain infant formula only from manufacturers, distributors and wholesaler sources listed on the Authorized Infant Formula and Medical Foods Supplier Directory.
+Vendors must obtain infant formula only from manufacturers, distributors and wholesaler sources listed on the Maryland Authorized Vendor Infant Formula Supplier Directory.

 This list is subject to change.
-The most recent Authorized Infant Formula and Medical Foods Supplier Directory can be found in the vendor section of our website.
+The most recent Maryland Authorized Vendor Infant Formula Supplier Directory can be found under the vendor section of our website: www.mdwic.org.